-CALCULATING THE LOW INCOME HOUSING TAX CREDIT (LIHTC):The amount of a property's LIHTC can be calculated in a three-step process:
+CALCULATING THE LOW INCOME HOUSING TAX CREDIT (LIHTC):The amount of a property's low income housing tax credits (LIHTC) can be calculated in a three-step process:

 - Determine the "eligible basis" (the total cost basis that is eligible for consideration in the calculation of the "qualified basis.")

 - Calculate the "applicable fraction" and "qualified basis" (the percentage of the property that is dedicated to affordable housing, and the total cost basis that is eligible for credits based upon the applicable fraction.)

 - Calculate the "applicable percentage", based upon the appropriate tax credit rates (9% and/or 4%), with adjustments made for the AFR (Applicable Federal Rate), plus any additional credits attributable to the "basis boost."

 "Eligible basis" is the total amount of development cost that is eligible for generating tax credits if all of the housing units are used for low-income housing.

 Costs that may be included in the LIHTC eligible basis must be depreciable.
 Eligible costs include all "hard" construction costs and most depreciable "soft" costs, e.g. architectural and engineering costs, allowable developer fees and contractor profit, and construction loan interest.
 Costs attributable to common areas, corridors, etc. are included.
 Offsite costs, such as streets and infrastructure that are built and dedicated to a municipality, are now included in eligible basis.